Year 7 Admissions FAQs

-Q. Do the children who attend Crayford Temple Grove (CTG) and Slade Green Temple Grove (SGTG) have automatic entry into the secondary phase?
+Q. Do the children who attend Haberdashers’ Crayford Primary and Haberdashers’ Slade Green Primary have automatic entry into the secondary phase?

-A. No, children who attend Crayford Temple Grove (CTG) and Slade Green Temple Grove (SGTG) Primary Schools no longer have automatic entry into Year 7 of the Crayford Academy secondary phase.
-However, they are given preference only if they complete the Common Application Form (CAF) with Haberdashers’ Aske’s Crayford Academy as one of their choices.
+A. No, children who attend Haberdashers’ Crayford Primary and Haberdashers’ Slade Green Primary no longer have automatic entry into Year 7 of the Crayford Academy secondary phase.
+However, they are given preference only if they complete the local authority online application form with Haberdashers’ Crayford Academy as one of their choices.

 Q. I would like to apply for a place at the Academy for my child, what do I have to do?

-A. You will need to name the Academy as one of your preferences on your local authority common application form which is known as the CAF.
-You will need to name all of the schools that you would like your child to be considered for on the CAF regardless of the local authority that the school is in.
+A. You will need to name the Academy as one of your preferences on your online local authority application form.
+You will need to name all of the schools that you would like your child to be considered for regardless of the local authority that the school is in.

-A. The CAF is available from your local authority (to where your council tax is paid) website.
+A. The online application form is available from your local authority (to where your council tax is paid) website.

-Q. It is my intention to name the Academy as the first preference on the CAF.
+Q. It is my intention to name the Academy as the first preference on the online application form.
 Will this be taken into to consideration?

 A. No, only the local authority is aware of the applicant’s preferences, the Academy considers all applicants under the published admissions criteria.